-But in doubles, this is still the best way to play, though gradually, baseline play is creeping in to take over that as well, especially in the womenís game.
+But in doubles, this is still the best way to play, though gradually, baseline play is creeping in to take over that as well, especially in the women’s game.
 The tactics of tennis that a serve-volley player uses are:

-Serve hard and wide to open up the court and volley into the space.
+- Serve hard and wide to open up the court and volley into the space.

-Aggressively take the second serve early and chip it deep to approach the net and volley.
+- Aggressively take the second serve early and chip it deep to approach the net and volley.

-Combine deep volleys with angled or drop volleys to make the opponent run forward and diagonally instead of just side to side.
+- Combine deep volleys with angled or drop volleys to make the opponent run forward and diagonally instead of just side to side.

-Hit short and low volleys to make hitting passing shots more difficult.
+- Hit short and low volleys to make hitting passing shots more difficult.

-Aggressively put away lobs by crushing the overhead.
+- Aggressively put away lobs by crushing the overhead.